posos-tech/exercice_mle/README.md

 ### Data

-Data are symetricly encrypted with GPG using a passphrase.
+Data are symetrically encrypted with GPG using a passphrase.
 To decrypt the file use the following command:
 ```bash
 gpg -d data.tgz.gpg  | tar -xz
 ```